istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-sidecar-tls-termination/index.md

 {{< /text >}}

 Once the certificates are available for the sleep client, you can verify the connectivity from this external sleep client to the internal httpbin service using the command below.
 The logs will help you understand and properly verify the TLS handshake in detail.

 {{< text bash >}}
-$ kubectl exec $EXTERNAL_CLIENT -c sleep -- curl --cacert /tmp/ca.crt --key /tmp/client.test.svc.cluster.local.key --cert /tmp/client.test.svc.cluster.local.crt -v -HHost:httpbin.test.svc.cluster.local "https://httpbin.test.svc.cluster.local:8443/status/200"
+$ kubectl exec "${EXTERNAL_CLIENT}" -c sleep -- curl --cacert /tmp/ca.crt --key /tmp/client.test.svc.cluster.local.key --cert /tmp/client.test.svc.cluster.local.crt -v -HHost:httpbin.test.svc.cluster.local "https://httpbin.test.svc.cluster.local:8443/status/200"
 *   Trying 10.100.78.113:8443...
 * Connected to httpbin.test.svc.cluster.local (10.100.78.113) port 8443 (#0)
 * ALPN, offering h2